 Campaign creation begins with a multi-tiered approach.
 You can begin by simply entering your campaign name, subject, sender (your) email, and sender name.
 Simple, easy.
-Veterans can select the advanced options to add features like unsubscribe links, tags, and custom fields.
-Interestingly, SendinBlue allows you to do something many ESPs do not, and that’s embed images and add attachments.
-The former comes with the warning that it increases your chances of triggering anti-spam filters and caps the number of emails you can send out to 5,000, the latter allows you to attach a .doc, .csv, .pdf, .txt, .gif, .jpg, .jpeg, or .png of size 5mb or less.
+Veteran ESP users can select the advanced options to add features like unsubscribe links, tags, and custom fields.

-The responsive design-builder is geared toward mobile devices and offers 15 templates to choose from.
-While that’s a small number, the editor is way above par in ways that largely make up for the low number, assuming you’re willing to put slightly more work in.
-SendinBlue really shines when it comes it images.
+The responsive design-builder is geared toward mobile devices and offers several attractive email templates to choose from.
+SendinBlue really shines when it comes to images.
 Imported images can be extensively edited with a built-in image editor (it’s not Photoshop, but it’s head and shoulders beyond what most ESPs offer).
 Text options are more than adequate, with eight fonts to choose from.
 You can preview your creation to see what it will look like on monitors, tablets, and phones.